 Dallon Asnes, Director

 Dallon developed the CFH 2018 project from the ground up, recruiting our 2018 team and planning CFH engagements with numerous local and international partners.
 His work with the organization earned him a Napier Award for Creative Leadership in 2018.
-Dallon is from Daytona Beach, Florida, and has also lived in Los Angeles, the Dominican Republic and India.
+Dallon is from Daytona Beach, Florida and, in addition to Madagascar, has also lived in Los Angeles, the Dominican Republic, India and Pakistan.
 He earned a bachelor's degree in Physics from Pomona College in 2018.
 In his free time, Dallon likes to read, learn languages and make things with his Raspberry Pi.

 Casey Evans, CFH Fellow